Onyelechie/WorkoutPal-Backend/docs/misc/testing-plan.md

 ## Testing Goals and Scope
 **Unit test**

-In our frontend, one important component to be unit tested is the module responsible for making HTTP request (apiRequests.ts).
-This is to ensure that the communication to the backend is always present and functional.
-The purpose of this test verify the behavior the API request functions and make sure that the response is being returned correctly to the caller.
+In our frontend, one important component to be unit tested is the utility class responsible for sending HTTP requests to the backend (apiRequests.ts).
+This is to ensure that the communication to the backend is functional and the functions correctly append the passed endpoint to the backend URL.
+See the [unit test](https://github.com/Onyelechie/WorkoutPal-Frontend/blob/3079c1eea150dfd967f67af3617622ff2c012460/src/utils/__unit_tests__/apiRequests.test.ts) and the [utility class](https://github.com/Onyelechie/WorkoutPal-Frontend/blob/3079c1eea150dfd967f67af3617622ff2c012460/src/utils/apiRequests.ts).

 **Acceptance test**

-Due to time constraints we decided to only test the Login feature.
-It is the only fully functional feature in this sprint.
-The test will cover the logging in, registering and logging out aspect of this feature.
+Due to time constraints, we decided to only test the authentication feature as it is the only fully functional feature in this sprint.

 This test will verify that: